On the construction of Riemannian three-spaces with smooth inverse mean curvature foliation: The new construction

+\begin{corollary} Consider a smooth, three-dimensional manifold $\Sigma$.
+Assume that $\Sigma$ is generic, i.e., there exists a (smooth) Morse function $\rho:\Sigma\rightarrow \mathbb{R}$ such that, apart from the $\rho=const$ slices through the isolated critical points, the connected components of the $\rho=const$ level sets are topological two-spheres.
+Assume that a smooth distribution of Riemannian two-metrics ${\widehat \gamma}_{AB}$ on the $\mathscr{S}_\rho$ level sets, along with a smooth flow $\rho^i$ had also been chosen on $\Sigma$.
+Then, by choosing the shift, ${\widehat N}{}^A$ as in Corollary \ref{corolary1}, the Geroch is guaranteed to be non-negative on each of the $\rho=const$ level sets in $\Sigma$ if \eqref{eq: int-MG} holds on them. \end{corollary}

-Recall that in virtue of the main results in section\,\ref{sec: var-Geroch-energy} the Geroch mass is non-decreasing, while moving along the flow $\rho^i$, provided that the r.h.s. of \eqref{eq: propWnewRed}, is non-negative, which is equivalent to the non-negativity of the integro-differential expression \eqref{eq: var-GQLM2}.
-All these verify the following.
+Recall that in virtue of the argument in section\,\ref{sec: var-Geroch-energy} Geroch mass, with respect to the flow $\rho^i$, is determined by \eqref{eq: propWnewRed}, provided that the ${\mathscr{S}_\rho}$ level sets form an inverse mean curvature foliation.